LouisCramer/LouisCramer/README.md

-- 👋 Hi, I’m @Louis Cramer
+- 👋 Hi, I’m @Louis Cramer and I work as a Test automation engineer currently.
-- 👀 I’m interested in cloud architecture and database administration.
+- 👀 I’m certified in AWS cloud architecture and Terraform.
 - 🌱 I’m currently learning AWS cloud services, Python, Jenkins, Kubernetes, and test automation
+- I am also working on machine learning models and libraries such as TensorFlow and PyTorch.
+- Focsued on NVIDIA's Trtion Inference Server
-- 💞️ I’m looking to collaborate on really anything pertaining to cloud infrastructure and database such as Oracle and SQL.
+- 💞️ I’m looking to work on projects pertaining to AWS cloud and machine learning.
 - 📫 How to reach me cramer1025@yahoo.com